Paediatric General Practice Residency

 A paediatric GPR is an additional year of training at a children's hospital that offers dentists an opportunity to enhance their clinical skills and training in the area of paediatric dentistry.
 Currently, there are only three accredited paediatric GPR programs in Canada.

 Our program is fully accredited by the Commission of Dental Accreditation of Canada and is offered by the IWK Health Centre dental department in conjunction with the Dalhousie University Faculty of Dentistry's division of paediatric dentistry.
-These two departments consist of five paediatric dental specialists, a staff orthodontist, oral/maxillofacial surgeons, and an endodontist, who all provide patient care with our residents.
+These two departments consist of six paediatric dental specialists, a staff orthodontist, oral/maxillofacial surgeons, an endodontist, and a periodontist who all provide patient care with our residents.
 The IWK is a teaching hospital, so our residents also have many opportunities to interact with, and learn from, medical staff in other departments of the hospital.

-The IWK's 2018-19 annual report revealed that the centre saw 33,725 emergency department visits, 206,791 ambulatory/outpatient care visits, 14,606 acute inpatients, 4,303 paediatric surgeries, and hosted 1,519 learners.
-With the dental department involved in the care of many of these patients, the IWK provides ample opportunity for resident to gain valuable experience in the management of paediatric patients.
+The IWK's 2021-22 annual report revealed that the centre saw 33,000 emergency department visits, 261,000 ambulatory/outpatient care visits, 14,000 acute inpatients, 4,000 paediatric surgeries, and hosted 1,000 learners.
+As the dental department is involved in the care of many of these patients, the IWK provides ample opportunity for residents to gain valuable experience in the management of paediatric patients.

 Our residents spend most of their time caring for patients at the IWK.
-They also have the opportunity to teach and supervise Dalhousie dental students as they learn paediatric dental preparations in the preclinical lab and treat patients in the paediatric dental clinic.
+They also have the opportunity to teach and supervise Dalhousie University dentistry students in both preclinical and clinical settings.

 Range of treatment provided

-Our department cares for a diverse population of patients, many of whom of have difficulty cooperating in a typical dental office setting or have special healthcare needs.
-We regularly treat patients with many different conditions, including those of a developmental, cardiac, oncological, rheumatologic, neuromuscular, genetic, craniofacial, and orthopedic nature.
+Our department cares for a diverse population of patients, many of whom of have difficulty tolerating treatment in a typical dental office setting or have special health-care needs.
+We regularly treat patients with a wide range of medical conditions, including those of a developmental, cardiac, oncological, rheumatologic, neuromuscular, genetic, craniofacial, and orthopedic nature.